lurchmath/cust-parse-test/plan.md

    that whitespace is not meaningful, and others.
  - Eventually make a nice diagram of the syntactic types hierarchy and add it to the documentation for the syntactic-types module.
+ - Create an even simpler API that goes through JSON only and selects a subset of the desired concepts from the example converter, specifying their notation in whatever set of languages the caller wants to use.

 Bug fixes:
  - Returning the alphabetically least JSON parsing result from all ambiguous